A preamble to A Republic of Books, portions of which may be found elsewhere on this ethereal site.

 Certainly the tag, ‘book’ will be carried on.
 And ‘pages.’
 And ‘word.’
 Orwell predicted all that too, as meanings are altered to suit the need of authority.
-But now we have arrived at that last moment in time.
+But now we have arrived at that last moment.
 The great misbegotten beast that was the book lay dead on the street in New York.
-And all the things that the book once was, nasty and cruel and true and kind, are dead, along with that industry of editors and publishers, critics and agents, and not least, the authors themselves who once believed in their own veracity and perspicacity.
+And all the things that the book once was, nasty and false and true and kind, are dead as well, along with that industry of editors and publishers, critics and agents, and not least, the true authors themselves who once believed in their own veracity and perspicacity.
 All gone.
 Deceased.
 As dead as the once wild beast that made them possible.
 A computer can now write as well as the graduate of a university writer’s workshop.
 Garbage in, garbage out.
 Compassion made to order.
 Empathy on demand.
 There’s a formula for that, don’t you know.
 Just keep it Strunk and White.

 Art has now evolved beyond postmodern, to postmortem.

-And the movie industry is dead as well—not coincidently, using the same formula.
+And the movie industry is departed as well—not coincidently, using the same recipe.
 A King Kong cannot be imagined today, (I reference the 1933 masterpiece, not the modern abortions) only copied—and badly at that.
 Computer graphics can now simulate almost anything but real life—but then, that was once the subject of actual authors, not authoritarians.

 I read years ago that the actor Steve McQueen, a favorite of my youth, refused a movie role because he would not cry on demand.
 I respected him the more.